 Mechanical pull-off gages use a permanent magnet.
 Cured thickness is determined by measuring the force required to pull that magnet from the coated steel surface.
 Magnetic pull-off gages are rugged, simple, inexpensive, portable, and usually do not require any calibration adjustment.
 They are a good, low-cost alternative in situations where quality goals require only a few readings during production.

-A variety of electronic instruments are available for measuring on metal parts.
+A variety of electronic instruments are available for measuring after cure powder coating thickness on metal parts.
 They use a magnetic principle when measuring on steel and an eddy-current principle on aluminum.
 Measurement results are displayed on an easy-to-read liquid crystal display (LCD).
-Typical tolerance is between ±1 and 3%.
+Typical tolerance is between ±1% and ±3%.

 Our basic electronic solution is called the PosiTest DFT.
 Two models are available, each capable of measuring up to 1000 microns (40 mils).
 The PosiTest DFT Ferrous model is recommended for steel substrates, while the PosiTest DFT Combo model is ideal for measuring on all metal substrates.